Christmas in Madrid – top 4 ways to celebrate the holidays

 Here you’ll discover some of the best holiday traditions…

-So you can celebrate Christmas like a local!
+So you can celebrate Christmas like a local – a Spanish local!

 The Christmas lights around the center of Madrid are pretty well-done, if you’re into that sort of thing.

-I can’t compare them to New York or London or anything, but I always enjoy them.
+I can’t compare them to New York or London or anything – ’cause I haven’t spent Christmas in those places – but I always enjoy them.

-There are even buses that take you specifically around the areas with Christmas lights… check out Navibus right here.
+There are even buses that take you specifically around the areas with Christmas lights… check out Navibus right here (although it seems to be pretty hard to get tickets).

-Here’s a pic of last year’s Christmas tree in Puerta del Sol…
+Here’s a pic of a past year’s Christmas tree in Puerta del Sol…

 There are other trees and light displays in major plazas and roundabouts around the city center starting at the end of November and going all the way until Epiphany on January 6th.